-Blog by Aisha Blake, a speaker, teacher, and Senior Software Engineer at Gatsby.
+Blog by Aisha Blake, a speaker, teacher, and Staff Software Engineer at Gatsby.
 Say hi on Twitter!

 Speaking at conferences can open a lot of doors but that doesn't mean you shouldn't be properly compensated for your time, effort, and expertise.
 Learn what to expect and how I approach setting prices for paid speaking gigs.